tseaver/compoze/docs/glossary.rst

         added to Python's system path using the :command:`python setup.py develop` command.

+   package index
+        A web page listing projects known to the index, where each :term:`project` has a separate URL listing distributions (source or binary) in the index for each :term:`release` of the :term:`project'.
+This is the format of the ``simple`` API of the Python Package Index:  http://pypi.python.org/simple/

    project
         A named collection of releases of a given Python library or application, packaged using :mod:`distutils` or one of its derivatives.

+   release
+        A numbered version of a :term:`project` released as software, normally as one or more distributions (source or binary).

    requirement
         A string specifying a :mod:`distutils: :term:`project` name.